Zach and ron

 Tiffany is an educator, dedicated to equity.
 She defines herself as a community engagement specialist whose mission is to drive education towards fair, equal access and support for all students.
 Before joining Camp Common Ground, Tiffany worked in the policy research and public charter school sectors in Washington, DC, serving elementary students through adult learners.
 She also served as a college access specialist in the Philadelphia Metro area and is excited to continue collaborative work in challenging and changing inequitable systems for youth.
 Tiffany is passionate about creating learning communities, like Camp Common Ground, that are accessible and key partners in the thriving of young people.

-Nicholas (Nicky) True is a 6th grade teacher at Marshall Elementary School in Seaside California.
+Nicholas (Nicky) True is a 6th grade Social Studies and Language Arts teacher at Walter Colton Middle School in Seaside California.
 Nicky has a B.A. in liberal studies with a focus in American History that he received from California State Monterey Bay.
-He has also taught English internationally in Vietnam and has worked at Camp Opportunity in the Santa Cruz mountains for two years as well as at Camp Kennolyn in the Soquel hills for 4 years.
-He lives in a little town outside of Monterey called Marina with his rotund cat Charlie, and enjoys cooking and eating delicious foods.
+He has also taught English internationally in Vietnam and has worked at Camp Opportunity in the Santa Cruz mountains for two years as well as at Camp Kennolyn in the Soquel hills for 4 years., and has been on the staff of Camp Common Ground for the past two years.
+He lives in a little town outside of Monterey called Pacific Grove with his rotund cat Charlie, and enjoys cooking and eating delicious foods!